nais/azurerator/docs/lifecycle.md

 Pre-authorized client applications define the set of client applications allowed to perform [on-behalf-of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) to obtain access tokens intended for the application.
+This authorization is enforced by Azure AD in the case of the `on_behalf_of` flow.

+It is _not_ enforced for the `client_credentials` flow unless assignment requirement is explicitly enabled for the application (see [1.9 Principal Assignment Required](#19-principal-assignment-required)).

 These are registered according to the list of applications defined in `[]Spec.PreAuthorizedApplication` in the `AzureAdApplication` resource, with the following caveats: